coretech/terrafile/README.md

 ```

 ## How to use
-Terrafile expects a file named `Terrafile` which will contain your terraform module dependencies in a yaml like format.
+Terrafile expects a file named `Terrafile` which will contain your terraform module dependencies in a yaml format.

 An example Terrafile:
 ```